qEEG Brain Map

 How Does a Brain Map Work?

 A brain map involves scanning the brain waves on the surface of the scalp using a dry headset or a nylon cap.
 This method is known as a Quantitative Electroencephalogram (qEEG) and provides an accurate recording of your brain function.
 These recordings DO NOT put any electrical current into the brain – they simply record signals coming from the brain.
-The system then compares your brainwave activity to a database of established standards of normal brain function to determine if problems are present.
-It does not identify specific conditions: It shows a map of problem areas in the brain that we can use to expertly determine likely neurological conditions.
+The system then compares your brainwave activity to a database of established standards of normal brain function to determine if areas of dysregulation are present.
+It does not diagnose specific conditions: it shows a map of where brainwaves are out of balance.

 There are two methods to recording Brain Maps